 Since 2010, UNDRR has begun recognizing individuals as "Making Cities Resilient" Champions, for using their political influence to lobby for disaster risk reduction in cities throughout their country or region.
 Their motivation often goes beyond professional interest, spurred by a passion for public service and an abiding commitment to build community resilience.
 This is a non-remunerated honorary position.

 Only the UN Secretary-General's Special Representative for Disaster Risk Reduction and head of UNISDR may designate a Champion for Making Cities Resilient, by issuing a letter of designation.

-Individuals can be recognized as Champions for four major achievements:
+Individuals can be recognized as Champions for achievements and commitments in DRR:

 - Proven ability to mobilize others to adopt disaster resilient thinking and behaviour.